honeymustard/imdb-plus/README.md

 ## Features

-* Download and view personal vote history and statistics..
+* View personal vote history and vote statistics..
 * Download IMDb movie lists and compare them to your vote history..
-* Download official IMDb lists such as Top 250, Bottom 100, All-Time Boxoffice.
+* Download official IMDb lists such as Top 250, Bottom 100 and All-Time Boxoffice.
 * Compare personal vote history to IMDb lists and view intersection statistics.
-* Supports vote histories with north of 100 000 votes..
+* Supports unlimited vote histories with north of 100 000 votes..
-* View updated statistics for all official lists, and track your progress..
+* View updated statistics for all official lists and track your progress..

 ## Updates